grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

   - Command of basic Python syntax and control log
   - Comfort with calculating basic descriptive statistics

-Using our scale of 0-2, you would input scores for each line, resulting in an overall total for that student's project.
+Using our scale of 0-2 (or 3 for a bonus), you would input scores for each line, resulting in an overall total for that student's project.

 Score | Expectations